habibanalytics/Design-Analysis-Of-Algorithms/Notes/Asymptotic Analysis.md

 ![image](https://cdn-media-1.freecodecamp.org/images/1*HwLR-DKk0lYNEMpkH475kg.png "Source: freecodecamp.org")

 For more info, you can also check out efficiency of Algorithms over each other [here.](https://www.bigocheatsheet.com/)

-**Now Let's Discuss Some Orders of Complexity step by step with some code examples**

 ## Rules for Big Oh Notations
 Before We begin.
 Here are some Rules for Big Oh Notations:
 * Add the steps